The Closing: Albert Laboz

 Aren’t the regulations a pain?

 Oh my God.
 It takes the simplicity level from zero to 10, zero being the easiest.
 We had a building in Jamaica.
 There was a lot line — the line between two buildings — we had to take it down.
-The [Landmarks Preservation] Commission made us take down each and every brick and save it and restore it.
+The commission made us take down each and every brick and save it and restore it.
 No one’s going to see the wall.
 So it’s incredibly painful.
 But it’s rewarding.

 Did that come into play with the construction of Soho Mews?

 That was a whole different story.
 We had a lot of money in that building, millions in personal funds.
 And we were doing phenomenal until something called subprime came along.
 We got over the magical 15 percent of sales.
 Then, all of a sudden, we had these lawyers — nocondo.com — trolling our buyers like ambulance chasers.
 No one’s closing.
-They’re asking for 30 to 40 percent discounts.
+They’re asking for 30-40 percent discounts.

 So we went to the attorney general, and the whole city was watching because it was happening all over.
 Ours were the first cases that came out, and we won all 12.
 People lost million-dollar deposits.
 But we weren’t in it for deposits.
 We just wanted to close.
 So we adjusted the prices a little to reflect the market and we got out of it.
 We did OK.
 But it was quite a stressful time.